 - Quick & easy to make – This is a really simple pie, much easier than making full-sized pies.
 Even if you are a beginner in the kitchen, you can comfortably try this recipe

 - Flour: I am using Cotswold Premium Plain flour for this Apple Hand pies recipe that I can warmly recommend, if it is not available in your country, use AP flour with medium protein content.

 - Salt: An essential ingredient in most of the dessert recipes.
 Balances flavour and enhances other ingredients

 - Sugar: I am using a tiny bit of granulated sugar in the pie dough but it is not necessary.
 In general, pie crust should not be sweet, it is the filling that brings the sweetness.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be on room temperature, this is an exception and you have to take it very seriously.
-Butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.
-Working with cold butter is absolutely key to reach the right consistency of your pie dough
+The butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.
+Working with cold butter is absolutely key to reaching the right consistency of your pie dough

-- Egg: This pie crust does not contain egg, good news if you are looking for an eggless pie recipe.
-If egg does not concern you, you can use egg yolk with a tiny amount of cream for egg washing the top of the hand pies.
+- Egg: This pie crust does not contain eggs, good news if you are looking for an eggless pie recipe.
+If the egg does not concern you, you can use egg yolk with a tiny amount of cream for egg washing the top of the hand pies.
 Please see details later

 - Water: Water needs to be chilled similarly to butter.
 If you are using the flour I do (Cotswold Premium Plain flour), you will need exactly 80 g of water however if you are using a different flour, you might need to adjust the quantity paying attention to the right consistency that I will explain later in more details